Carbon neutral district heating in Espoo in the 2020sEspoo Clean Heat

 Espoo Clean Heat

-What is district heating?
-Simply put, it is a local system for cities that transfers energy in heated water from energy sources to heat users in a network of underground pipes.
-It is the only system that can recycle heat energy from numerous distributed sources to thousands of buildings under one optimised infrastructure.
+District heating is a local system for cities that transfers energy in heated water from energy sources to heat users in a network of underground pipes.
+It is the only way to recycle heat energy from numerous different and distributed sources to thousands of buildings under one optimized infrastructure.

-In Finland, Fortum's next generation district heating is replacing fossil fuels with smart and flexible solutions that are largely based on renewable electricity: waste heat utilisation, heat pumps and electric boilers.
-Approximately 40 percent of district heating demand in the region will be met by recycling waste heat from Microsoft's new data centers.
-Artificial intelligence will optimise the operations of the entire system.
+In Finland, Fortum is showcasing a next generation district heating system.
+Operating since 1954, it is currently undergoing a major transformation to replace fossil fuels with smart and flexible solutions that are largely based on renewable electricity: waste heat utilization, heat pumps and electric boilers.
+Approximately 40 percent of district heating demand will be met by recycling emission-free waste heat from Microsoft's new data centers.
+Artificial intelligence optimizes the operations of the entire system.

 Examples of clean energy projects